awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 ```

 If you plan to reindex, shrink, or split an index, you likely want to stop writing to it before performing the operation\.

+## Request Throttling<a name="aes-troubleshooting-throttle-api"></a>

+If you receive persistent `403 Request throttled due to too many requests` errors, consider scaling vertically\.
+Amazon Elasticsearch Service throttles requests if the payload would cause memory usage to exceed the maximum size of the Java heap\.

 ## Can't SSH into Node<a name="aes-troubleshooting-ssh"></a>